Nickleaton/sudoku/source/anti.rst

 .. code-block:: yaml

     Constraints:
         - Antiknight:
        - Antiking:
        - AntiMonkey:
        - AntiQueen: 9

 It's possible to set digits in the constraint such as the AntiQueen above that only applies to the digit 9.
-If no digits are specified it will assume it applie to all digits
+If no digits are specified it will assume it applies to all digits